-Fermented hot sauce has a lower pH?
+Fermented hot sauce has a lower pH level

 The bacteria in fermented hot sauce will decrease the pH making it more acidic.
 Some hot sauce recipes choose not to add vinegar to fermented peppers because they have already gone through a preservation process and will have a higher acidic content to them already as well as a more pungent flavor.

 There is no cooking involved so you will not need any large pots or pans.
 The only kitchen equipment will be a sharp knife and a cutting board.
-Aside from these two simple pieces of kitchen utensils the only other item you need in the container in which the peppers will ferment.
+Aside from these two simple pieces of kitchen utensils the only other item you need is the container in which the peppers will ferment.

 Parts of the fermentation jar

 A tight lid is necessary for your fermenting jar or crock.
 It is used to keep air (oxygen) out of the brine and pepper mixture.
 The contamination of air can create mold on the peppers but you will need to occasionally release the gases from the fermentation process so make sure the lid comes on and off easily.

 The airlock allows gas created from the fermentation process to get released from the jar continuously.
 This device is not necessary but it gives a more controlled way of releasing the gases and not allowing air into your mixture.
 I do it manually by opening the top during the first few days of fermentation.

 A weight of some sort will hold down the peppers to be completely submerged under the brine.
 A ceramic crock will usually come with a stone weight.
 Some types of containers will have a device attached to the lid that will serve the same purpose.
 Other methods of this include a plastic bag filled with water.